kubernetes-retired/kube-aws/docs/getting-started/step-6-configure-add-ons.md

   `managedIamRoleName`s becomes suffixes of the resulting worker/controller role names.

   Please beware that configuration of target roles' trust relationships are out-of-scope of kube-aws.
-  Please see [the part of kube2iam doc](https://github.com/jtblin/kube2iam#iam-roles) for more information.
+  Please see [the part of kube2iam doc](https://github.com/jtblin/kube2iam#iam-roles) or [the part of the kiam doc](https://github.com/uswitch/kiam/blob/master/docs/IAM.md)for more information.
   Basically, you need to point `Principal` to the ARN of a resulting worker/controller IAM role which would look like `arn:aws:iam::<your aws account id>:role/<stack-name>-<managed iam role name>`.

 Finally, an example `cluster.yaml` usable with kube2iam would look like: